-The primary duties of the Nomination Committee are reviewing the structure, size and composition of the Board, identifying individuals suitably qualified as potential members of the Board, assessing the independence of the independent non-executive Directors, selecting or making recommendations on the selection of individuals nominated for directorships and succession planning for the Directors, in particular the Chairman and the chief executive of the Company (the "Chief Executive").
+The primary duties of the Nomination Committee are reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board, identifying individuals suitably qualified as potential members of the Board, assessing the independence of the independent non-executive Directors, selecting or making recommendations on the selection of individuals nominated for directorships and succession planning for the Directors, in particular the Chairman and the chief executive of the Company (the "Chief Executive").
 When identifying suitable director candidates, and making recommendation to the Board, the Nomination Committee takes into consideration their education, expertise within the industry and past directorships.
-The Nomination Committee also monitors the implementation of the board diversity policy and reports to the Board on the achievement of the measurable objectives for achieving diversity under the board diversity policy.
+The Nomination Committee also monitors the implementation of the board diversity policy and reports to the Board on the achievement of the measurable objectives for achieving diversity, including gender diversity, under the board diversity policy and succession planning.
 The Nomination Committee will review the board diversity policy, as appropriate, to ensure its effectiveness and discuss any revisions that may be required, and recommend any such revisions to the Board for consideration and approval.